Place-based creative solutions for cultivating caring and sustainable communities

 Be a part of our vibrant and interdisciplinary community of cultural professionals and cultural and creative industries scholars from all over the world.
 Gain and share knowledge about the innovative agency and potential of cultural and creative actors in rural and non-urban areas and their contributions to the sustainability of the communities where they operate.
 Share your experiences and insights in an informal setting in a unique location.

-• The Summer School and Conference are organised by Kultura Nova Foundation from Zagreb in cooperation with the Centre for Social Studies of the University of Coimbra and the partners of the IN SITU project.
+- The Summer School is co-organised by the Centre for Social Studies of the University of Coimbra and the local partner Kultura Nova Foundation from Zagreb in cooperation with the partners of the IN SITU project.

 APPLICATION PROCEDURE FOR